retrozinndev/colorshell/README.md

 This is possible by using [pywal16](fork of the archived [pywal](https://github.com/dylanaraps/pywal) project), a cli tool to generate color schemes on the fly.

 ## 🖼️ Wallpapers
-When you're at the [Installation](#%EF%B8%8F-installation) process, you can choose whether to install the wallpapers.
+When you're at the [Installation](#%EF%B8%8F-installation) process, you can choose whether you want to install the wallpapers or not. <br>
-Or if you haven't, you can just create a directory `~/wallpapers` in your home `~` and put images you want to use as wallpapers!
+If you chose to not, either define the `$WALLPAPERS` variable in your hyprland user configuration to your wallpapers folder, or create the `~/wallpapers` directory.

 You can select any of the images inside `~/wallpapers` by pressing <kbd>SUPER</kbd> + <kbd>W</kbd> or by accessing the Control Center and clicking in the image icon on top.